sailingsam/rocketium-assignment/README.md

   - Internal server errors
 - **Global Error Handling Middleware**: Catches and responds to errors with a standardized format.
 - **Project Structure**: Organized into controllers, routes, and utility functions for maintainability.
-- **Automatic Data Fetching**: Data is fetched and saved when the server starts up.

 ## Project Setup